-The flea market, (Shuk HaPishpishim) in Jaffa is the place to head to soak up the unique, diverse and colourful vibe that represents Tel Aviv!
+The flea market, (Shuk HaPishpishim) in Jaffa is the place to head to soak up the unique, diverse, and colorful vibe that represents Tel Aviv!

-For the intrepid shopper staying at The Norman luxury hotel, who wants to rummage for hidden treasures or pick-up the very latest in cutting-edge Israeli designs, Jaffa flea market is the place to go.
+For the intrepid shopper staying at The Norman, one of the best luxury hotels in Tel Aviv, who wants to rummage for hidden treasures or pick up the very latest in cutting-edge Israeli designs, the Jaffa flea market is the place to go.

 4 stores from The Norman’s connoisseurs guide.

 - PALESTINA ERETZ ISRAEL: This romantic small and jam-packed antique shop has been operated by Amotz Yaakobi for the last 20 years.
 With many items originating from pre- 1948, this old curiosity shop is an oasis of history and nostalgia.